Mission

 Augusta, GA 30912

-We believe that to provide the services necessary to meet the health care needs of society, physical therapists must be clinically competent, mature, self-directed, and lifelong learners who can function autonomously within a complex health care system and exhibit intellectual curiosity, openness, caring, and flexibility.
+Our philosophy is rooted in the belief that to meet society's healthcare needs, physical therapists must be clinically competent, mature, self-directed, and lifelong learners.
+They should be able to function autonomously within a complex healthcare system and exhibit intellectual curiosity, openness, caring, and flexibility.
+We value open-minded individuals who can critically analyze ideas, understand human nature, and have broad interests.

 The faculty believes that we are responsible for establishing acceptable performance levels within the scope of practice as defined by the profession.
 We are also responsible for evaluating learner performance and providing feedback regarding their performance.
 Evaluations should be used both as a teaching tool (informative evaluation) and a certifying tool (summative evaluation).
 The faculty believes that preliminary clinical competence should be evaluated across courses.
 A critical component of the evaluation process is self-evaluation, and it is the faculty's responsibility to facilitate the development of meaningful self-evaluation skills among the learners.